Configuration

 Hydra supports an offline mode that allows for disabling the layer 1 interface – the underlying Cardano blockchain from which Hydra heads acquire funds and to which funds are eventually withdrawn.
 Disabling layer 1 interactions allows use cases that would otherwise require running and configuring an entire layer 1 private devnet.
 For example, the offline mode can be used to quickly validate a series of transactions against a UTXO, without having to spin up an entire layer 1 Cardano node.

-To initialize the layer 2 ledger's UTXO state, offline mode takes an obligatory --initial-utxo
+To initialize UTxO state available on the L2 ledger, offline mode takes an obligatory --initial-utxo

 parameter, which points to a JSON-encoded UTxO file.
 See the API reference for the schema.